Linkvalue-Interne/MajoraFrameworkExtraBundle/docs/api_clients.md

-# Api clients
+# API clients

 Consuming webservices is a recurrent job on server-side development these days.
-Et over and over again, we implement our client, using Guzzle (or other library), everytime better, but everytime different.
+And over and over again, we implement our client, using Guzzle (or other library), everytime better, but everytime different.

-Api client component helps implementation of your http webservices calls : it give you some classes to exploit Guzzle, Symfony Routing and Majora Agnostic router, in a query builder Api style.
+API client component helps implementation of your calls to http webservices : it give you some classes to exploit Guzzle, Symfony Routing and Majora Agnostic router, in a query builder API style.

 ## Implementation